tonic-team/tonic.site/content/tooling/synchronisationscripts/index.md

 ### Make it executable

 While .bat scripts are executable per default on windows machine, you will need to make the UNIX script executable.
-For this you will need to run `chmod +x sync_unix` or `chmod +x sync_gin_unix` depending on which script you want to use.
+For this you will need to run `chmod +x sync_unix` or `chmod +x sync_gin_unix` in the parent repository folder, depending on which script you want to use.

-### git annex file locking
+### Git annex - file locking

 The GIN-cli script will keep files unlocked per default (as [GIN-cli does](https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Usage+Tutorial#file-locking).

-To get the same behavior using the datalad script, one needs to run `git annex config --set  annex.addunlocked true` in the template repository (this will modify the `annex branch` of your repository.)
+To get the same behavior using the datalad script, one needs to run `git annex config --set  annex.addunlocked true` in the repository (this will modify the `annex branch` of your repository.)

 ### Requirement